 A British-made caravan costing over £40,000?
-An exciting new entry into that prestigious category is Coachman’s new twin-axle Lusso, which costs £40,455 plus £545 delivery.
+An exciting new entry into that prestigious category is the new twin-axle Coachman Lusso, which costs £40,455 plus £545 delivery.
+A true luxury touring caravan.

 Seasonal-pitch caravans are increasingly popular, and many have a price tag well north of £30,000.
 Along with self-levelling, Alde heating and an eight-foot width, the Lusso includes roof-mounted Wi-Fi and a safe.